Social and Economic Networks

 • Computer tools

-The course will use R, which is open-source.
+The course uses R, which is open-source.
 Details regarding the installation of different packages and additional tools will be provided.

 • Literature